 Use the oil pastels to decorate the rocks.
 It's much neater than paint!
 It's also very forgiving because of the ability to blend and overlap the colors.
 The harder you press and the more time you spend filling in the empty spots, the better your rock turns out!

 You can use the brush or your finger to blend the oil pastels and to swipe off the stray pieces of color as you go.

 Use the clear glue and the brush to seal your work.
 I let mine dry on top of a domino, another rock or a plastic egg carton turned upside down.
 Several coats of glue make the rocks shiny and durable.

 Try making a rainbow on your rock and blending the colors.
 Adding a prism to your environment and/or reading books about rainbows can be a great opportunity to enhance this experience.

-If you like this idea, you can find lots more family-friendly fun here, on my website.
+If you like this project, you can find lots more family-friendly fun here, on my website.
 I created it to be a virtual playground for parents and providers to connect.

 Nanci J Bradley, 60+, is an early childhood and family educator, author, teacher, SELF-care facilitator, family aerobics instructor, and an all-around fun-loving person.
 She believes in the power of sleep, healthy eating, lifelong learning and most of all, PLAY!
 She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI